peanutshawny/Steam-Clustering/README.md

 # Steam-Clustering
-Clustering all games on Steam. --WORK IN PROGRESS
+Clustering all games on Steam.
+This project uses the webscraper within my webscraper repository. --WORK IN PROGRESS